irohitsahu/openai-text-to-image/README.md

-Its a text-based or we can say prompt based image generator using open-ai DALL-E-3
+It is a text-based or we can say prompt-based image generator using open-ai DALL-E-3